minhtuan221/cython-npm/README.md

     dotest()
     ```
     Speed test result:
+    ```
-    ```time python run.py
+    time python run.py
     9999010000

     real    0m0.085s
     user    0m0.067s
     sys     0m0.015s
     ```

 #### Conclusions
 * With a slight change, Cython make pure python code faster by 2X time.
 But it is very slow compare to Swift and Go
 * Appling some optimal technical, Cython make python nearly 4X time faster than the original code.
 It may be the acceptable result.
+Pypy result seems very attractive too.
 * Using C array, Cython make the code become very fast.
 It consumes only 0.085s to complete as 4X time faster than Swift, 6X time faster than Go.
 It maybe the fastest but it is unusable in real life.
 * After all, i wish cython and cython_npm could give you more usefull options in coding